 Provides grant assistance to counties or municipalities to finance infrastructure projects to support business locations and expansions in Mississippi.
 Funding from this program can be used by municipalities and counties to assist with the location or expansion of businesses.
 Usage of the funds must be directly related to the construction, renovation or expansion of industry.

-Available on finished goods inventory that is being held and stored prior to transport to a destination outside Mississippi.
-The exemption may be granted for all local property taxes for any period of time set by the local governing authority.
+A full exemption from property taxes may be granted by local governing authorities on personal property that is being held and stored prior to transport to a final destination outside the state.
+The exemption may be granted for all local property taxes and may be granted for any period of time set by the local governing authority.

 An exemption from property taxes is available to eligible industries that locate or expand in the state.
 This 10-year exemption from property taxes may be granted by local governing authorities on real and tangible personal property being used in the state.
 The exemption may be granted for all local property taxes except school district taxes on any property, but may not be granted on finished goods or rolling stock.